DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Experiments

 For each task, we compare a policy trained on our force-informed targets to a policy trained directly on the observed fingertip positions, which do not account for contact forces.
 For policies trained on the observed fingertip positions, we use the next timestep's observed fingertip position as the action.
 All policies are trained with observations that consist of the RGB image features concatenated with the contact forces and moments for each finger.

-As shown in Fig. \ref{fig:plot-action}, policies trained on our force-informed targets achieve success rates ranging from 90\% on the \texttt{slide cube} task to 57\% on the \texttt{open AirPods} task.
+As shown in Fig. \ref{fig:plot-action}, policies trained on our force-informed targets achieve success rates ranging from 90\% on \texttt{slide cube} to 57\% on \texttt{open AirPods}.
 Across all six tasks, the force-informed action policies achieve an average success rate of 76\%.
-In contrast, policies trained directly on observed fingertip positions have near-zero success rates on all six tasks.
+In contrast, policies trained directly on observed fingertip positions have near-zero success rates.
 This stark difference in performance demonstrates the importance of computing actions based on measured contact forces.